ZXSpectrumVault/Manuals/SpectrumPlus3Manual.md

 If you select the opening menu option `48 BASIC` (or if you switch off or reset the +3), then any program in the memory will be lost.
 (You may, however, use the opening menu option `Calculator` without losing a program in the memory.)

 Reset the computer and select `+3 BASIC`.
 Now type in the line below.
 As you type it in, the characters will appear on the screen (a character is a letter, number, space, etc.).
-Note that to type in the equals sign '=' you should hold down the **SYMB SHIF**T key, then press the **L** key once.
+Note that to type in the equals sign '=' you should hold down the **SYMB SHIFT** key, then press the **L** key once.
 Try typing in the line now...

     10 for f=1 to 100 step 10